-Lynn, however made it fairly clear before I headed out, not to do any rock climbing/scrambling without her around.
-She indicated she wasn’t going to be happy if she received a phone call and then needed to figure out a way to get to hospital over in Grey County someplace.
+Lynn, however, made it fairly clear before I headed out, not to do any rock climbing/scrambling without her around.
+She indicated she wasn’t going to be happy if she received a phone call and then needed to figure out a way to get to the hospital over in Grey County someplace.
 Point taken!

 The next three pictures are views from the top of the rock-cut/opening looking back down.

 Once back along the top of the escarpment, there were plenty of great views across the Beaver Valley.

 The trail came back down the escarpment into private property that was being logged.
 Unfortunate that such heavy machinery was used because it made huge ruts along the trail.

 The trial continued along eventually meeting up with the Ken Young Side Trail located very close to this small stream.

 From this point the trail gently rose and fell; following along the contour of ground through mostly a birch and maple forest, eventually coming at: